-If your child has asthma, he or she may:
+If your child has asthma, they may:

-- Be short of breath (with or without activity).
+- Be short of breath (with or without activity)

-- Have a tight feeling (or pain) in their chest.
+- Have a tight feeling (or pain) in their chest

-- Have difficulty sleeping (because asthma symptoms are worse at night, when you are lying down).
+- Have difficulty sleeping (because asthma symptoms are worse at night, when you are lying down)

-- Have a noticeable wheezing sound as they breathe.
+- Have a noticeable wheezing sound as they breathe

-- Have a persistent cough.
+- Have a persistent cough